duduita/leetcode/algorithms2/questions.md

 **Merge k Sorted Lists**
 - Merge two Sorted Lists + divide and conquer logic

+**Linked List Cycle**
+- Floyd's Cycle Finding Algorithm

+**Lowest Common Ancestor of a Binary Tree**
+- review the idea

+**Populating Next Right Pointers in Each Node**
+- assume that if you are solving N + 1 Level, so N level it was already solved
+- 2 connections that you need to put

+**Rotate Image**
+- review transpose and reflect
+- which solution is better?

 **Review**
 - number of islands (bfs)
 - Subarray Product Less Than K (trick idea)
 - findCircleNum (why only visited[j]??)
 - Subsets, why if(i > index && nums[i] == nums[i-1])?
 Complexity?
 - Find First and Last Position of Element in Sorted Array without STL?
 - Search a 2D Matrix
   - both questions above deal with lower_bound without stl